-Advanced Curve Warning Signs and/or Chevrons 4-"E" Area of Focus: Engineering Countermeasure Definition: Advanced curve warning signs provide drivers with additional time to adjust their speed to prepare for the upcoming curve.
-These "Curve Ahead" warning signs may be supplemented with advisory warning speeds where warranted based on the geometry of the curve.
-Additionally, target arrows and chevron signs help to delineate the path of the curve improving the driver's ability to stay in their lane and on the road.
-Flashing beacons may be added to the signs to improve their conspicuity and draw drivers' attention to the curve.
-Fource: FHWA Types of crashes affected: Single Vehicle Lane Departure, Sideswipe Opposite, Head On Locations for use: In advance of and along unmarked or higher risk curves, particularly sharper curves or compound vertical and horizontal curves.
+Advanced Curve Warning Signs and/or Chevrons 4-"E" Area of Focus: Engineering Countermeasure Definition: <text><image/></text> Types of crashes affected: Single Vehicle Lane Departure, Sideswipe Opposite, Head On Locations for use: In advance of and along unmarked or higher risk curves, particularly sharper curves or compound vertical and horizontal curves.
 Estimated Safety Benefit: 4 to 52 percent reduction for crashes of all types and severities 28 to 55.5 percent reduction in run off road crashes of all severities Estimated Cost Tier: Minimal

 Improve Delineation 4-"E" Area of Focus: Engineering Countermeasure Definition: Improving the delineation visibility on stretches of dark or unlit roadway improves the tracking ability of drivers.
 This can be done through the installation of overhead lighting, improved pavement marking retroreflectiviy, or other reflective equipment along the roadside.
 These treatments help to illuminate the road itself or improve the delineation of the roadside.
 Types of crashes affected: Single Vehicle Lane Departure Locations for use: Road segments experiencing high concentrations of run off road crashes.
-Estimated Safety Benefit: Lighting Installation: 46 to 54 percent reduction in serious and minor injury nighttime crashes Improved Pavement Markings: N/A - the predicted reduction is a function of the change in retroreflectivity Install Raised Pavement Markers: 13 to 19 percent reduction in all crash types of all severity
+Estimated Safety Benefit: Lighting Installation: 46 to 54 percent reduction in serious and minor injury nighttime crashes Improved Pavement Markings: N/A - the predicted reduction is a function of the change in retroreflectivity Install Raised Pavement Markers: 13 to 19 percent reduction in all crash types of all severity Estimated Cost Tier: Minimal - Low

-4-"E" Area of Focus: Engineering Countermeasure Definition: Center and edgeline rumble strips provide the driver with an auditory and tactile alert when they begin to move out of their lane.
-These strips can be pressed into newly laid pavement or milled in after the fact.
-They are especially effective when drowsy or distracted drivers are concerned.
-Source: FHWA Types of crashes affected: Single Vehicle Lane Departure, Head On, Sideswipe Same Direction Locations for use: Road segments experiencing high concentrations of run off road or head on crashes.
+4-"E" Area of Focus: Engineering Countermeasure Definition: <text></text> Types of crashes affected: Single Vehicle Lane Departure, Head On, Sideswipe Same Direction Locations for use: Road segments experiencing high concentrations of run off road or head on crashes.
 Estimated Safety Benefit: Centerline: 21 percent reduction in head on and sideswipe crashes of all severities Edgeline: 5 to 18 percent reduction in fatal and serious injury crashes of all types Estimated Cost Tier: Low - Moderate

+Install/Expand Paved Shou ılders

-4-"E" Area of Focus: Engineering Countermeasure Definition: Gravel and paved shoulders provide drivers with additional room for correction and vehicle recovery, with paved shoulders being more stable and providing improved traction and control.
-While paved shoulders are preferred, the installation and maintenance of, at a minimum, gravel shoulders should be considered on roads currently lacking this feature.
-This extra pavement area improves the driver's ability to correct after leaving their lane but before departing from the road itself.
-Fource: FHWA Types of crashes affected: Single Vehicle Lane Departure Locations for use: Road segments with little to no paved shoulder.
+4-"E" Area of Focus: Engineering

+Countermeasure Definition: Gravel and paved shoulders provide drivers with additional room for correction and vehicle recovery, with paved shoulders bein more stable and providing improved traction and control.
+Whil paved shoulders are preferred, the installation and maintenance of, at a minimum, gravel shoulders should be considered on roads currently lacking this feature.
+This extra pavement are improves the driver's ability to correct after leaving their lane bu before departing from the road itself.

+Fource: FHWA

+Types of crashes affected:

+Single Vehicle Lane Departure

+Locations for use: Single Vehicle Lane Departure Road segments with little to no paved shoulder.
 Especially areas with high concentrations of run off road crashes or significant non-motorized volumes sharing the road with vehicles.

-Estimated Safety Benefit: 16 to 60 percent reduction in crashes of all types and severities 2 to 18 percent reduction in serious and minor injury fixed object, head on, run off road, and sideswipe crashes Estimated Cost Tier: Moderate
+Locations for use: Estimated Safety Benefit: Road segments with little to no paved shoulder.
+Especially areas with high concentrations of run off road crashes or significant

+Road segments with little to no paved shoulder.
+Especially areas with high concentrations of run off road crashes or significant non-motorized volumes sharing the road with vehicles.

-Install Safety Edge Pavement Treatments 4-"E" Area of Focus: Engineering Countermeasure Definition: Installation of safety edges (a 30 degree slope) along the edge of paved shoulders improves the ability of drivers to safely return to the roadway when correcting for a roadway departure event.
+Install Safety Edge Paveme ent Treatments 4-"E" Area of Focus: Engineering Countermeasure Definition: Installation of safety edges (a 30 degree slope) along the edge of paved shoulders improves the ability of drivers to safely return to the roadway when correcting for a roadway departure event.
 Fource: FHWA Types of crashes affected: Single Vehicle Lane Departure Locations for use: Road segments experiencing high concentrations of run off road crashes.
 Estimated Safety Benefit: 7.7 to 15.5 percent reduction in all crash types of all severities 4.7 to 14 percent reduction in run off road crashes of all severities Estimated Cost Tier: Minimal - Low